Top 10 Causes of Injuries at Bryce Canyon

-#6 Rumble, Rumble....BOOM!
 Lightning is a year-round danger –especially during summer storms!
 If you can hear thunder, lightning is within 10 miles (16 km) and you need to seek the shelter of a building or your vehicle immediately.
-Click Here for more information.
+Read more about lightning safety.

 Park elevations reach 9115 ft (2778 m) subjecting you to 70% of the oxygen you might be used to.
 Bryce's trails start at the top which means all returns will be uphill.
-Turn back BEFORE you become tired.
+Turn back before you become tired.
 Know and respect your own physical limitations.